Tips for your next outback adventure in desert parks

-- Some parks, such as the Simpson Desert Conservation Park and Regional Reserve, are closed during summer due to extreme heat, but they can still reach high temperatures during the day at other times of the year.
+- Some parks, such as Munga-Thirri–Simpson Desert National Park, are closed during summer due to extreme heat, but they can still reach high temperatures during the day at other times of the year.

 - Make sure you carry enough drinking water for your journey, as not all parks have water available and the quality of drinking water can’t always be guaranteed.
 Carry extra water and food in case your vehicle breaks down, as help may be a day or two away.

 - Before visiting parks in the Flinders and Outback region check the latest Desert Parks Bulletin and road condition report for information about access, closures, campgrounds and roads.